 Working together the women devised a plan to house and care for the animals and raise funds and more importantly, raise awareness to sterilize pets.
 They gained enough support in the local community to start helping “callajeros”, street animals in the villages of Troncones, Los Llanos, La Saladita and surrounding regions.

 With the help of local veterinarians and citizens, they started organizing spay and neuter clinics and a children’s education program on how to treat and care for animals.
 Visiting surfers and travelers began volunteering and growing the network to foster and adopt animals in the US and Canada.
 With that momentum and the love and support of key volunteers, Surfers for Strays Inc. was founded in August of 2019 to cover more ground and help more animals escape the cycle of neglect, abuse and abandonment.
-In 2020, Surfers for Strays adopted out 126 dogs and cats to homes in North America and paid for 1,220 dogs and cats to be spayed and neutered in local communities in Mexico through partnerships with other nonprofits and local as well as international vets.
+In 2021, Surfers for Strays adopted out 118 dogs to homes in North America and paid for 1,930 dogs and cats to be spayed and neutered in local communities in Mexico through partnerships with other nonprofits and local as well as international vets.

 Surfers for Strays is based out of San Diego, California, United States of America.
 However, most of our ground work is based in the Mexican states of Guerrero and Michoacán.
-Our Rescue Center houses most of the dogs we take care of and is located in Troncones, Guerrero.
-We also help dogs outside of the Troncones Rescue Center thanks to our foster families in Mexico, the United States, and Canada, and our partnership with Jennifer Reyes Suazo who has a center in Zihuatanejo.
+Our local Headquarters is located in Nuevo Troncones and we have a Rescue Center in Zihuatanejo through our partnership with Jennifer Reyes.
+Our foster and volunteer network spans Mexico, the United States, and Canada.